 - Meetings that are 8 hours or more in length, do not require confirmation, and will not remove the meeting if abandoned.
 If you create a meeting within your organization's meeting confirmation window (see above), Robin will automatically confirm the meeting and will not require check-in.

-The Robin dashboard provides an analytics section called "Recaptured time: How much space can your office save?".
+The Robin dashboard provides an analytics section called "Recaptured time" under the Space Usage tab.
 The Recaptured time illustrates how much of that released time is used for ad hoc events.
 Check out the chart in the web dashboard to learn more!

-Reports are available for organizations starting at the Pro plan: You can find information about abandoned meetings in the dashboard exports.
+You can find information about abandoned meetings in the dashboard exports too.
 Look for the "Automatically unbooked at" column in the export.